 How We Chose the Best Invisible Hearing Aids

-Widex does not present pricing details on its IIC hearing aid online.
+Widex hearing aid prices aren’t available online.
 To find out more about the cost, visit your local hearing center to speak with a professional or audiologist.
-He or she should also be able to address any questions you may have about this model, as well as help you weigh out other invisible hearing aid options that may best suit your needs.
+They should also be able to address any questions you may have about Widex CIC models and show you other invisible hearing aid options that may best suit your needs.

 Signia’s pricing varies greatly depending on where you shop and purchase their hearing aids, as well as the specific features and design you choose.
 To find out whether any of these Signia models fit within your invisible hearing aid budget, visit your local hearing aid center to learn more.

 Signia is continually integrating new technology into their hearing aids to meet the needs of people who are hearing-impaired.
-It can often be difficult for someone with severe hearing loss to find a reliable invisible hearing aid, but Signia does take into consideration all hearing loss levels, and even boasts three technology levels to suit everyone’s needs!
+It can often be difficult for someone with severe hearing loss to find a reliable invisible hearing aid, but Signia does take into consideration all hearing loss levels.
 The company website is filled with useful information which can be helpful for those who are keen on possibly getting their questions and concerns addressed without needing to call and talk to someone.

-The cost of Phonak’s Lyric model varies with location.
+The cost of Phonak hearing aids, including their Lyric model, varies with location.
 If you are interested in finding out whether or not this device is within your budget, visit your local hearing provider for more information.

 Looking for a 100 percent invisible hearing aid that can operate for months at a time without removal?
 Phonak’s Lyric may be worth considering, if the pricing is right with your budget over time.
-Since it is only sold under a subscription model, you would have to bear in mind that in the long run, this option might be on the pricier end compared to these other invisible hearing aid models we’ve discussed so far.
+Since it is only sold under a subscription model, just know that in the long run, this option might be on the pricier end compared to the other invisible hearing aid models we’ve discussed so far.

-Invisibility is important to many people who are hard of hearing, simply because it’s nice to have hearing aids that enhance hearing without getting in the way.
-In addition to this important feature, below are other functions to look out for in an invisible hearing aid:
+Invisibility is important to many people who have hearing loss, simply because it’s nice to have hearing aids that enhance hearing without getting in the way, especially if you wear glasses.
+Of course, that doesn’t mean just any invisible hearing aid will do.
+Below are some other functions to look out for in an invisible hearing aid:

 Most hearing aids today offer background noise reduction and speech enhancement as standard features that go hand-in-hand.
-They come in really handy when you find yourself in noisy situations, having a hard time focusing on hearing people or sounds that you need to hear.
-Verify with your hearing provider that the model(s) you are interested in do offer these features.
+They’re especially crucial when you find yourself in noisy situations, having a hard time focusing on hearing the people or sounds that you need to hear.
+Verify with your hearing provider that the model(s) you are interested in come with these features.

 Caveat: Because all invisible hearing aids only have one microphone, there will be limitations to how well they can separate speech from background noise.
 If you are interested in an invisible hearing aid, it is advisable to request Speech in Noise testing during your hearing test to determine if a remote microphone is warranted.